robertwgehl/robertwgehl.github.io/_posts/2022-02-15-CodingFreedom.md

   fediusername: robertwgehl
   fediid: 107803931517927048
 ---
 As part of Goal 2 of this blog, I'm writing a book about FOSS, specifically FOSS alternative social media.
-As like any good academic, I need to review the literature.
+Like any good academic, I need to review the literature.
 I want to do so a bit more publicly than I have in the past -- hence this blog.

 In fact, I've already started the process a bit: early on this blog went a bit viral [thanks to my post about Scott Rosenberg's *Dreaming in Code.*](2020/12/06/Dreaming-In-Code.html), which was linked by Hacker News.
 I also wrote [a review of sorts of Sam Williams's *Free as in Freedom,*](2021/03/28/RMMess.html) a biography of Stallman.
 I just so happened to finish reading that book when Stallman was reinstated to the FSF, which made my post a bit more polemical than review.